-We were motivated by something that we both felt so strongly about, it all came about by itself.
-Our main mission is to empower tea farmers around the world and by following our passion for delicious, ethically-sourced tea, the rest simply fell into place.
-Of course, it helps that neither of us can hold day-jobs for more than a week.
+I was motivated by something that I felt so strongly about, and it all came about by itself.
+My main mission is to empower tea farmers around the world, and by following my passion for delicious, ethically-sourced tea, the rest simply fell into place.

 What drives you, what motivates you?

-The knowledge that we can change the world, one cup at a time.
+The knowledge that I can change the world, one cup at a time.

-Knowing just how far we can go with EISA Tea Co., knowing that the world deserves an ethical and sustainable tea company that actually does things right… That’s all we need.
+Knowing just how far I can go with EISA Tea Co., knowing that the world deserves an ethical and sustainable tea company that actually does things right… That’s all I need.